docker-mailserver/docker-mailserver/docs/content/config/advanced/kubernetes.md

                 }
                 ```

+                !!! warning

+                    You are responsible for properly managing traffic inside your cluster and to **ensure that only trustworthy entities** can connect to the designated PROXY protocol ports.
+With Kubernetes, this is usually the task of the container network interface.

+                    While Dovecot provides a very basic machanims to achieve firewalling connections via `haproxy_trusted_networks`, Postfix does not provide ann equivalent at all.

                 Last but not least, the `ports` section in the `Deployment` needs to be changed.
 The following ports have to be added:

                 ```yaml